Nhungvoooo/nhung/content/pages/index.md

       strong focus on user needs.
 Possesses strong critical thinking, and teamwork with strives for growth, facilitates product development to success, and is a team influencer.
-With a blend of creativity and a can-do attitude, I am excited to explore new opportunities which involve Product Owner, Product/Project Management, and a professional working environment where I can demonstrate my enthusiastic personality and develop my career.
+With a blend of creativity and a can-do attitude, I am excited to explore new opportunities that involve Product Owner, Product/Project Management, and a professional working environment where I can demonstrate my enthusiastic personality and develop my career.